API

 Price Higher Lower

-• Choose an OS template, a volume, a snapshot, a custom image, or a template from the marketplace.
+Your choice of hardware architecture will affect the available OS options and VM flavors.
+Choose an OS distribution, a volume, a snapshot, a custom image, or a template from the marketplace.

 • Shared.
-VMs that share a core of a physical machine with other VMs, designed for workloads that do not require high performance.
+VMs that share the core of a physical machine with other VMs.
+They are designed for workloads that don't require high performance.

-Availability: Luxembourg Note: The bandwidth limit for the Shared flavor is up 100 Mbps, for other configurations it is up 1 Gbps.
+The bandwidth limit for the Shared flavor is up 100 Mbps.
+For other configurations it's up 1 Gbps.

 • Standard.
 VMs best suited for a wide range of workloads that require predictable computing performance.